Manage a Business

 The benefits of providing employees with pay stubs.

-The main reason for providing employees with a pay stub is to stay legally compliant with state laws.
-As we can see above, 42 states have legal requirements for providing employees with some form of pay stub.
+A central reason for providing employees with a pay stub is to stay legally compliant with state laws.
+As we can see above, 41 states have legal requirements for providing employees with some form of pay stub.

 But staying compliant is only one reason—albeit a super important one—to issue pay stubs.
-And for the nine states that aren’t required to give employees pay stubs, there are other benefits for employers and employees.
+Even if you’re in one of the nine states that aren’t required to give employees pay stubs, there are other benefits for employers and employees that are worth consideration as you think about your payroll practices.

-When you provide electronic pay stubs, you can streamline your payroll process by providing your employees with pay stubs.
-Some payroll service providers will automatically generate and send pay stubs to your employees.
-No additional work is needed, making it an easy addition to your process.
+By providing electronic pay stubs, you can streamline your payroll process by seamlessly delivering paycheck and payroll in one fell swoop.
+The best payroll service providers will automatically generate and send pay stubs to your employees.
+No additional work is needed—it’s just an easy addition to the process.

-Also, sending electronic pay stubs greatly increases the security of your system.
-You can keep your employees’ personal information confidential on a secure server.
+Also, sending electronic pay stubs rather than paper slips greatly increases the security of your pay information.
+Keeping your employees’ personal information confidential on a secure server means no one’s snooping through the manager’s office to find information.

-If you want to create a positive company culture, providing pay stubs is a significant step toward increasing transparency in your organization.
-When you give employees pay stubs with a clear breakdown of what is withheld from their paychecks, you can help ensure employees understand exactly where their money is going.
+If you want to create a positive company culture, providing pay stubs is a great step toward increasing transparency in your organization.
+When you give employees pay stubs with a clear breakdown of what’s been withheld from their paychecks, you can help ensure employees understand exactly where their money is going.
 This transparency can help build trust between you and your employees.

-For example, if your employee sees a deduction they don’t understand, they’ll be comfortable bringing it to your attention, potentially saving you from time-consuming and costly mistakes.
+For example, if your employee sees a deduction they don’t understand, they’ll be comfortable bringing it to your attention.
+They’ll have a document to point to, and so will you, potentially saving you from time-consuming labor trying to get to the bottom of things.

 4. Less paperwork.

-Providing your employees with pay stubs can save you and your employees from paperwork—our least-favorite job.
-Pay stubs can be automatically generated, eliminating the need to create them every time you run your payroll process manually.
-Also, if you opt for electronic pay stubs, you won’t have to store and organize paper copies as everything will be stored securely online.
+It seems counterintuitive—how can providing more paperwork to employees reduce paperwork overall?
+But it's true!
+Because pay stubs can be automatically generated, you can eliminate the need to create them every time you run your payroll process manually.
+Also, if you opt for electronic pay stubs, there will be fewer copies of paper slips to store and organize.

-Using a template with built-in formulas can make it easier to calculate wages, taxes, bonuses, and everything else that goes into your employees’ earnings.
-It also helps to reduce the risk of making an error—this makes life easier when tax season rolls around!
+Using a template with built-in formulas makes it easier to calculate wages, taxes, bonuses, and everything else that goes into your employees’ earnings.
+It also helps to reduce the risk of inputting an error, making life easier when tax season rolls around.

-It can also save you time and boost your productivity.
-Using a template frees your mind to focus on other parts of your business, like marketing strategies or bringing in new customers.
-You can move on to other tasks while feeling confident that your payroll has gone smoothly.
+Templates can also save you time and boost your productivity.
+Free your mind to focus on other parts of your business, like marketing strategies or bringing in new customers, instead of the repetitious work of pay stubs.

 Free pay stub template for Excel.

 You don’t need to create every pay stub from scratch.
 With a pay stub template, you can easily create and edit pay stubs to save time and money.
-This free Microsoft Excel pay stub template can help streamline your payroll process and keep you compliant with state regulations.
+This free Microsoft Excel pay stub template not only makes the payroll process a breeze, but it keeps you compliant with state regulations.

 Pay stub template (Excel)